Laimiux/rxnetwork-android/README.md

 # rxnetwork-android
-A simple util and example of how to track connectivity changes in Android applications.
+A simple util and example of how to track connectivity changes in Android applications...

 ### How to use